bplmaps/lmec-main-site/content/articles/massdot-town-corners.md

 ### Interview

-I wanted to learn more about how data publishers consider public engagement.
-I was especially curious about publishers charged with generating public data materials, like MassDOT.
-How does public accessibility factor in to their daily data practices?
+At the LMEC, accessibility is a core staple of our work.
+In our [public data projects](https://www.leventhalmap.org/articles/introducing-our-public-data-project/), we aim to tease out some of the technological and social barriers which inhibit public datasets' everyday usefulness.
+Data published by government institutions interest us, because, just like the materials held by the Boston Public Library, they are resources which belong to the people.

+Having made a connection with MassDOT via the town corners webmap project, I was interested in learning more about the ways public accessibility factors in to their daily data practices.

-I sat down with Carl Hughes, MassDOT's lead GIS developer.
+I sat down with Carl Hughes, MassDOT's Lead GIS Developer.
 We had a discussion about the GIS resources they oversee, and some of the challenges inherent in creating data materials for public audiences.

 _The text of this interview has been lightly edited for clarity._